AlexEidt/Directory-Grapher/README.md

          Documentation
 directory Name: Demo

+Enter Maximum Directory Depth.
+Must be an integer.
+(Enter/Return for no limit):
 Would you like to include hidden directories (starting with "." or "__") in the visualization? (y/n): n Show number of files/directories and memory use for each directory? (y/n): y Show files in each directory? (y/n): y